-Donated assets will be disclosed in the Statement of Financial Position at fair value less accumulated depreciation at date of acquisition.
+Donated assets will be disclosed in the Statement of Financial Position at cost if the donation certificate stipulates cost or at fair value less accumulated depreciation at date of acquisition(where the donation value is not attached).
 Fair value being what the asset would cost in the open market at the date of acquirement.
 If there is no open market for such assets the depreciated replacement value will be applied to determine fair value.